by Lisa McGrimmon

 I'm working on cultivating a few new habits - things I do already but not with the degree of consistency I'd like.
-That's my current, overall goal: consistency with the things I know are helpful and productive, and doing what needs to be done even when I might not feel like it.
+That's my current, overall goal: Develop more consistency with the things I know are helpful and productive, and do what needs to be done even when I might not feel like it.

 In the summer, I found a lot of helpful strategies in Gretchen Rubin's Better Than Before, combined with these new insights I've gained from reading Charles Duhigg's The Power of Habit, I feel well prepared to build consistency and effective work habits.

 What I appreciate about Duhigg's strategies is that they aren't just actions that have worked for a single person.
-They are backed by loads of research and shown to work for all kinds of people working on all kinds of habits.
+His strategies are backed by loads of research and shown to work for all kinds of people working on all kinds of habits.

 I like that.

 If you tell me to do a thing, I may or may not do it.
 But if you give me evidence that it's right, and effective, I'm far more likely to do it.

 If, for example, you say I should find a partner who will hold me accountable to completing my weekly business-related tasks, I might find a partner.
 Or I might not.

 But if you tell me why I need to find an accountability partner, and give me evidence that your advice is likely to work, I’m far more likely to follow through.

 Gretchen Rubin, another habit management expert, calls that kind of approach to habit forming "questioner" behavior.